mozilla/amo-loadtest/README.md

 You'll notice that the `$MASTER_HOST` var is set to the publicly accessible DNS host that your master is running on.

+### Updating EC2 Workers

+Due to how the containers are set up and how EC2 IPs change, you need to rebuild *and* update the containers after restarting an EC2 instance.
+It would look something like this on a worker instance:

+    sudo SITE_UNDER_TEST=https://addons.allizom.org \
+        MASTER_HOST=ec2-N-N-N-N.us-west-2.compute.amazonaws.com \
+        docker-compose -f docker-compose-worker.yml build
+    sudo SITE_UNDER_TEST=https://addons.allizom.org \
+        MASTER_HOST=ec2-N-N-N-N.us-west-2.compute.amazonaws.com \
+        docker-compose -f docker-compose-worker.yml up -d

 ## Results!

 - AMO tests on stage